 Salazar-Zamora went on to recognize the district for being honored on the AP Honor Roll, as an HEB Finalist in 2018 and being awarded a $75,000 grant for the robotics program.
-She also noted that over 16 million dollars in academic and athletic scholarships were awarded district-wide a year ago.
+She also noted that over 16 million dollars in academic and athletic scholarships were awarded district-wide this past year.

 “Tomball ISD students have excelled at the highest levels in academics, fine arts, athletics and FFA and our educators continue to serve as leaders and innovators in all areas, promoting success and competition within our district and beyond,” Salazar-Zamora said.

 The State of the District speech touched on the district’s growth over the last year, highlighted by an enrollment that surpassed 17,000 students, the launch of the Two-Way Dual Language Academy, the expansion of the GE model on campuses, the collaboration through PLCs and the implementation of student support services like Emotional Backpacks, video therapy, online learning modules and intervention resources.

 She spoke about Bond 2017 projects and district improvements as well as shared her excitement in being a model district for many others to replicate.

 “As a Destination District, we have been fortunate to welcome in visitors in education to our campuses this year.
 Leadership teams as well as educators from school districts around the state visited our campuses to experience our GE implementation, our collaborative practices through PLCs, our intervention process, our special education challenge days as well as our proposed Two-Way Dual Language Academy.”

 For the growing district, the support of the Tomball community is invaluable.
 Salazar-Zamora credited the community for the district’s growth and success.

 “Without you, our innovative and growth-mindset wouldn’t be to our standard of excellence.”